Darreh Lir, Lorestan

-Darreh Lir (دره لير, also Romanized as Darreh Līr) is a village in Zalaqi-ye Sharqi Rural District, Besharat District, Aligudarz County, Lorestan Province, Iran.
-At the 2006 census, its population was 25, in 4 families.
+Darreh Lir (دره لير) (Note: Also romanized as Darreh Līr) is a village in Zalaqi-ye Sharqi Rural District of Zalaqi District (Note: Formerly Besharat District) in Aligudarz County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 25 in four households.
+The 2016 census measured the population of the village as zero.